-In response to an interrogatory, Middlesex agreed in principle that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.
-Further, Middlesex stated that the rate rider should not be applicable to the Municipalities, Universities, Schools and Hospitals ("MUSH") customers as they were not non-RPP customers at the time that the balance was accumulated in the global adjustment sub-account.
-Middlesex indicated that it would have the billing capability to exclude MUSH customers when disposing of the global adjustment sub-account balance.
+Parry Sound agreed in principle with Board staff that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.

+In response to Board staff interrogatory, Parry Sound indicated that its current billing system could readily accommodate a separate rate rider that would apply prospectively to non-RPP customers to dispose of the global adjustment sub-account.

 The Board will adopt the proposal of Board staff that a separate rate rider be established to dispose of the global adjustment sub-account.
-The rate rider would apply prospectively to non-RPP customers and would exclude MUSH customers.
+The rate rider would apply prospectively to non-RPP customers.
 The Board is of the view that it is appropriate to dispose of this account balance from the customer group that caused the variance (i.e. non-RPP customers).
 While customer migration makes this an imperfect solution, a separate rate rider applicable to non-RPP customers would result in enhanced cost causality compared to a disposition that would apply to all customers in the affected rate classes.

-Middlesex requested the disposition of its Group 1 account balance over a one-year period.
-Board staff supported Middlesex's proposal, noting that a disposition period no longer than one year would be appropriate for all Group 1 account since these balances have been accumulating over the last four year period and to delay any immediate action would not be in the interest of all parties.
-The Board approves Middlesex's proposed one-year disposition period.
+Parry Sound requested in its Manager's summary the disposition of its Group 1 account balance over a one year period.
+However, the model submitted by Parry Sound indicated a two year disposition period.
+Board staff submitted that a disposition period no longer than one year would be appropriate for all Group 1 account since these balances have been accumulating over the last four year period and to delay any immediate action would not be in the interest of all parties.
+In its reply submission, Parry Sound agreed to with Board staff's suggestion that a one year disposition period should be used.
+The Board accepts a disposition period of one year.
+The Board will reflect these findings in Parry Sound's draft Rate Order.